Nicodona/alx-low_level_something/0x09-static_libraries/README.md

 ## C - Static Libraries
-Create C static libraries
+C static libraries one of the interesting things in C programming alx school
-_By Holberton School of Software Engineering_